eironch/LUTO-public/README.md

 # LUTO

-A Culinary Community App for Sharing, Voting, and Discovering Recipes
+A Culinary Community App for Sharing, Voting, and Discovering Recipes.